polygenea/polygenea.github.io/overview.md

 -   A predicate and a value match if all of the following are true:

     1.  the matching is occurring within the context of matching a list of Node Queries and a list of node references
-    2.  the value has a type that allows the predicate to be evaluated using the value and the list of node tuples created from the list of node references, as described in the section [Producers](#producers)
+    2.  the value has a type that allows the predicate to be evaluated using the value and the list of node tuples created from the list of node references, as described in the section [Predicates](#predicates)
     3.  evaluating the predicate with the value and the list of tuples yields the value `true`

-    Optionally, if the predicate definition does not utilise its list of tuples parameter (i.e., _s_ is not referenced in the table in section [Producers](#producers)) then the predicate MAY be said to match if condition 3 alone would be true for any list of tuples supplied.
+    Optionally, if the predicate definition does not utilise its list of tuples parameter (i.e., _s_ is not referenced in the table in section [Predicates](#predicates)) then the predicate MAY be said to match if condition 3 alone would be true for any list of tuples supplied.

--   The integer value `-1` matches any node reference.
+-   The integer value `-1` matches every node reference.

 -   A set of integers matches a set of node references if each integer in the set of integers